DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 #### Environmental Art

-I want enough of the props / modular kit to be modeled & textured so that we can put together a level that doesn't have any placeholder pieces in it.
+I want enough of the props / modular kit to be modeled & textured so that we can *put together a level that doesn't have any placeholder pieces in it*.
 Once we get these, we'll essentially have the basis for the game's art style.

 #### Character Art

-Ideally, we would have the main character modeled and rigged by the end of the week.
+Ideally, we would have the *main character modeled and rigged by the end of the week*.
 But if we can't get that due to it taking too long, I at the very least want the MC's model in-engine so we can get a feel for how he looks with the rest of the game's art.

 ### Programming